Benjamin Stanton

 Benjamin Stanton (June 4, 1809 – June 2, 1872) was an American politician who served as the sixth lieutenant governor of Ohio from 1862 to 1864.

 Early life

 The son of Elias & Martha (Wilson) Stanton, he was born in Mount Pleasant, Ohio, Stanton pursued academic studies, and learned the tailor's trade.
 Stanton studied law and was admitted to the bar in 1834, and began practicing law in Bellefontaine, Ohio.

 Career

 Stanton served as a member of the Ohio Senate from 1841 to 1843, and as delegate to the state constitutional convention in 1850.

 Stanton was elected as a U.S. Representative from Ohio twice.
 He served as a Whig to the Thirty-second Congress, from 1851 to 1853.

-From 1855 to 1861, he served as an Opposition Party candidate to the Thirty-fourth Congress and reelected as a Republican to the Thirty-fifth and Thirty-sixth Congresses.
+From 1855 to 1861, he was elected as an Anti-Nebraska candidate to the Thirty-fourth Congress, and reelected as a Republican to the Thirty-fifth and Thirty-sixth Congresses.
 Stanton served as chairman of the Committee on Military Affairs (Thirty-sixth Congress).